 -Monki is a storytelling brand that offers great fashion at competitive prices, aiming to be kind to the world and the people in it.
-The brand mixes Scandinavian cool with creative street style and is all about being brave, friendly and fun while empowering young women to stand up for themselves — and others.
+The brand mixes Scandinavian cool with creative street style and is all about being brave, friendly, and fun while empowering young women to stand up for themselves — and others.
 Besides shopping online in 19 markets, customers can experience Monki in 127 stores in 16 markets.

 -H&M HOME is a design-driven interior brand, offering fashion-forward decor and accessories for every room and style.
-The assortment ranges from high-quality bed linen and timeless dinnerware to stylish textiles, furniture and lamps; with contemporary style and attention to detail at its core.
+The assortment ranges from high-quality bed linen and timeless dinnerware to stylish textiles, furniture, and lamps; with contemporary style and attention to detail at its core.
 By merging modern design and quality with affordable prices, H&M HOME enables interior lovers across the world to create their dream homes.
 H&M HOME was launched online as a home textile concept in 2009.
 The assortment has been extended throughout the years and rolled out in many markets.
 Today, H&M HOME is available mainly in shop-in-shops in H&M stores and online, and is also expanding through standalone H&M HOME stores.

 Coded Couture App

 Google and H&M together came up with the coded couture app which is a part of H&M’s fashion designing house Ivyrevel.
-This app helps a customer in finding an appropriate dress he/she wants to wear for an occasion or for any casual event, hassle free.
-Here Android’s awareness API will check on user’s daily routine like where they prefer to eat, what’s the weather condition in their locality, whether they have to attend a formal or casual meeting, is it for a birthday or marriage events, etc. all this vital information is passed through a channel or algorithm to the app which tailors the outlook of the dress to their customers that fits them the best.
+This app helps a customer in finding an appropriate dress he/she wants to wear for an occasion or for any casual event, hassle-free.
+Here Android’s awareness API will check on user’s daily routine like where they prefer to eat, what’s the weather condition in their locality, whether they have to attend a formal or casual meeting, is it for a birthday or marriage event, etc. all this vital information is passed through a channel or algorithm to the app which tailors the outlook of the dress to their customers that fits them the best.

-H&M group’s Monki has collaboration with Holome
+H&M group’s Monki has collaborated with Home

 H&M’s home stylist has collaborated with Google